GanGroup/Gan/kai/presentation/script.md

 ## Start

 Good afternoon, everyone.
+My supervisor is Dr Serhiy Yanchuk and This is kai.
 My presentation is about generating images using a deep Convolutional GAN.
 In this presentation, I am excited to take you through the fascinating world of GAN.